Prospective or New Women's College Students

 4. Review the section labeled “Options to pay net costs”

 - Work options - If you are eligible for work study and funding is available, it will be listed in this section.
 Students must apply for jobs and be hired in order to earn these funds.
 Information is available online.

 - Federal Perkins Loans - If you are eligible and funding is available it will be listed in this section.
 In order to accept the funds you will be contacted to sign a promissory note after classes have begun.
 More information is available in the Perkins Loan section of our website.

 - Federal Direct Subsidized Loan – the maximum amount you are eligible for is listed here.
-To apply for the loan, complete the steps as outlined on the Federal Direct Subsidized and Unsubsidized Loans section of our website between May 1 and June 10.
+To apply for the loan, complete the steps as outlined on the Federal Direct Subsidized and Unsubsidized Loans section of our website by the priority deadline.

 - Federal Direct Unsubsidized Loan – the maximum amount you are eligible for is listed here.
-To apply for the loan, complete the steps as outlined on the Federal Direct Subsidized and Unsubsidized Loans section of our website between May 1 and June 10.
+To apply for the loan, complete the steps as outlined on the Federal Direct Subsidized and Unsubsidized Loans section of our website by the priority deadline.

 - To reduce or cancel offered loans, you must complete the appropriate loan paperwork on our website.

 - Other Options

 - Family Contribution - this number is generated from your FAFSA application and is used to determine your eligibility for financial aid.
 The amount may not reflect what you/your family needs to pay to cover your costs.

 5. Review the metrics on the right side regarding Graduation Rate, Loan Default Rate, and Median Borrowing.